foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/makefile_manual.rst

 	"Debug Jtags (JTAG)             : usb opella"

 At supported Configurations, you can find different choices for your command, the uppercase words in parentheses are paramater names to be used in your command.
-For example, the command below will execute your command for an *EMSK* board with *arcem7d* core, toolchain would be *gnu* and JTAG connection is via *USB*.
+For example, the command below will execute your command for an *EMSK* board with *arcem7d* core, toolchain will be *gnu* and JTAG connection is via *USB*.

 .. code-block:: console